chapel-lang/chapel/doc/rst/language/spec/iterators.rst

 yield an lvalue expression.

 The iterator's ``yield-intent`` determines how each value is yielded.
+The rules for yielding are similar to the rules for returning values from procedures (described in :ref:`Return_Intent`), with these exceptions:

+  1. The default yield intent is ``const``.

+  2. The ``const`` yield intent makes it up to the implementation to choose between ``const ref`` and yielding by value.

-The rules for yielding are the same as the rules for returning values from procedures, see :ref:`Return_Intent`, except an iterator with the ``ref`` or ``const ref`` yield intent is allowed to yield an lvalue that is local to the iterator's scope.
+  3. An iterator with the ``ref`` or ``const ref`` yield intent is allowed to yield an lvalue that is local to the iterator's scope.

-The rules for yielding a tuple are specified in :ref:`Tuple_Yield_Behavior`.
+  4. The rules for yielding a tuple are specified in :ref:`Tuple_Yield_Behavior`.

 When a ``return`` is encountered, the iterator finishes without yielding another index value.
 The ``return`` statements appearing in an iterator